 (ii) notify the agency of any increase in the number of machines authorized by the certificate of registration in any machine type or type of use category; and

-(iii) perform an equipment performance evaluation on the radiation machine(s) in accordance with §289.227(o) of this title.
+(iii) perform an equipment performance evaluation on the radiation machine(s) per §289.227(o) of this title.

-(B) For persons who do not hold a valid certificate of registration, loaner radiation machines may be used for human use up to 30 days, by or under the direction of a practitioner, before applying for a certificate of registration in accordance with subsection (e) of this section.
+(B) For persons who do not hold a valid certificate of registration, loaner radiation machines may be used for human use up to 30 days, by or under the direction of a practitioner, before applying for a certificate of registration per subsection (e) of this section.
 This does not include:

 (i) accelerators for human use as described in subsection (f)(1)(B) of this section;